One day in Florence

 One Day In Florence

 What’s the best way to spend one day in Florence?
 Spend at least three days in Florence to really soak in the Renaissance charm of this city.
 However, we know that a lot of people just don’t have that amount of time.
 Join us, for one of our unique trips to Italy.

 Planning your Itinerary – Plan ahead

 This seems basic but we can’t emphasize it enough.
 If you know you only have one day in Florence, you’ll need to take advantage of the amount of time you do have.
-The only way to do that is by having a bomb-proof plan for getting in, getting out, and which of the Florence attractions you really want to see.
 There are three main things to do before you go:

 2. Where your accommodation is located and if they’ll let you drop off your bags (if staying for 24 hours).
 Ideally, you want to stroll off your train, drop your bags at the hotel and get going.
 Most accommodations in Italy have no problem with this, but it’s worth checking ahead of time.
 If you need help choosing the right neighbourhood for you, check out our guide to where to stay in Florence.

 3. Museum hours.
 Many major museums are closed on Mondays across Italy, especially during the off-season.
 It also helps to reserve your tickets ahead of time, either through the museum website or through tour providers, as buying your tickets at the door often means waiting in long lines.

 The Must-See Churches

 Although Santa Maria del Fiore and its immense dome tend to soak up the spotlight, Florence is home to awe-inspiring churches packed with religious, historic and artistic significance.
 Here are the main churches in Florence, and why to see them:

 Santa Maria del Fiore